ansys/pyansys-tools-variableinterop/doc/source/contributing/index.rst

 <dev_guide_pyansys_>`_ and implements style checking using
 `pre-commit <pre-commit_>`_.

-To ensure your code meets minimum code styling standards, run thse commands:
+To ensure your code meets minimum code styling standards, run these commands:

 .. code:: console